 Optical Parametric Chirped Pulse Amplifiers (OPCPA) such as Fastlite high flux MIR OPCPA

-Mozza products are also perfectly adapted to the measurement of femtosecond oscillators (Ytterbium, Thulium, Chromium)
+Mozza MIR spectrometer is also perfectly adapted to the measurement of femtosecond oscillators (Ytterbium, Thulium, Chromium)

 Measurement of signal (1.1-1.6µm), idler (1.6-2.6µm) and DFG (above 2.7µm) output from a TOPAS HE (courtesy of PSI Viligen, Pr.
 Hauri)